honest comparison

 • Multi-vertical feature breadth

-• Native POS and payroll
+• Built-in POS and payroll

 • Branded mobile app option